 - Claims originating in the Civil Resolution Tribunal

 - Proceeding as a Simplified Trial

 - Proceeding as a Summary Trial

 Court staff set a time for the settlement conference and will send you notice of the date and time.
+The registrar must serve all parties with notice at least 28 days before the settlement conference.
 They usually take place at a meeting room in the courthouse and are closed to the public.
 Typically, the conference will last from 30 minutes to an hour.